 As our days gradually get shorter, and with the announcement of Prime Minister Trudeau’s cabinet last week, we continue to reflect on the longest election campaign in modern Canadian history.

 Dr. Roger Gordon, retired UPEI professor, former Dean of Science, and author will join members of the MacLauchlan family and the UPEI campus community to celebrate the achievements of students, faculty, and staff at the fourth annual MacLauchlan Prizes for Effective Writing Celebration.

 The Celebration will take place on Friday, November 13 at 1:30 pm in Schurman Market Square, Don and Marion McDougall Hall.

-The UPEI Panther Subway Athletes of the Week for the week of September 14-20 are Alyssa Ferguson, Field Hockey, and Harminder Singh, Men’s Soccer.
+The UPEI Panther Subway Athletes of the Week for the week of November 2-8 are Anne Kiberd, Women’s Basketball and Tyler Scott, Men’s Basketball.

 The UPEI Women’s Basketball Panthers will look a little different from the team that lost in the Atlantic University Sport (AUS) championship game last spring.

 A total of eight new faces will sport the green and white in an effort to bring championship glory to UPEI.

 To learn more about this exciting opportunity in business graduate studies, UPEI’s School of Business invites you to attend one of the following information sessions.
 Learn more about the program and application process, have your questions answered, and meet with staff from the School of Business.